 - Ongoing or legally declared bankruptcy.

-It is vital that both the company and its workers understand their labour rights and responsibilities.
-The employment contracts in Mexico require knowledge of the LFT, therefore it is recommended that parties seek expert advice when drafting any type of labour contracts or agreements.
-Please contact Alex from Biz Latin Hub here for more information regarding Mexican labour contracts.
+It is vital that both the company and its workers understand their labor rights and responsibilities.
+The employment contracts in Mexico require knowledge of the LFT, therefore it is recommended that parties seek expert advice when drafting any type of labor contracts or agreements.